nunobrum/spicelib/README.md

 spicelib is a toolchain of python utilities design to interact with spice simulators, as for example:

 * LTspice
-* NGSpice
+* Ngspice
 * QSPICE
 * Xyce

 ## What is contained in this repository ##

+### Main Tools ###

+* __Analysis Toolkit__
+  A set of tools that prepare an LTspice netlist for a Montecarlo or Worst Case Analysis.
+The device tolerances are set by the user and the netlist is updated accordingly.
+The netlist can then be used with the SimRunner to run a batch of simulations or with the LTspice GUI.

-* __ltsteps.exe__
+* __ltsteps.py__
-  An utility that extracts from LTSpice output files data, and formats it for import in a spreadsheet, such like Excel or Calc.
+  An utility that extracts from LTspice output files data, and formats it for import in a spreadsheet, such like Excel or Calc.

-* __raw_read.py__
-  A pure python class that serves to read raw files into a python class.

-* __raw_write.py__
+* __histogram.py__
-  A class to write RAW files that can be read by LTSpice Wave Application.
+  A python script that uses numpy and matplotlib to create a histogram and calculate the sigma deviations.
+This is useful for Monte-Carlo analysis.

+### Main Classes ###

-* __spice_editor.py and asc_editor.py__
+* __AscEditor/QschEditor/SpiceEditor__
+  Classes for the manipulation of respectively:

+  * LTspice `.asc` files
+  * QSPICE `.qsch` files
+  * SPICE netlists (from no matter what simulator)

-  Scripts that can update spice netlists.
-The following methods are available to manipulate the component values, parameters as well as the simulation commands.
-These methods allow to update a netlist without having to open the schematic in LTSpice.
-The simulations can then be run in batch mode (see sim_runner.py).
+  without having to open the schematic in a GUI.
+The simulations can then be run in batch mode (see SimRunner).
+Examples of functions provided:

   * `set_element_model('D1', '1N4148') # Replaces the Diode D1 with the model 1N4148`
   * `set_component_value('R2', '33k') # Replaces the value of R2 by 33k`